lehtisa/tuni_meep_doc/docs/source/reflection_and_refraction.rst

 In this chapter we show how to simulate refraction in Meep.
 There are two demos.
 In the first, one we observe refraction in lens with spherical surface and simulate the intensity of the electric field to estimate the focal length of the lens.
 The second simulation is about Luneburg Lens.

-Demo 1: Refraction in lens
+Demo 1: Refraction through a lens
 ==========================

 First we import the libraries we need in this simulation.